Shareholder Rights 101

 The premise of Stake is that you, as an individual, have the same shareownership rights as a billion dollar fund.
 Stake extends to you the ease with which large funds can call up companies to persuade them to improve, anytime.
 We do this by pairing you with likeminded funds!

-Asks on Stake are just as legally binding as formal shareholder resolutions.
+Petitions on Stake are just as legally binding as formal shareholder resolutions.
 Neither are.

 At the end of the day, Stake exists to help you share your good ideas and get them done.
 The world needs more good.